 No, we are happy to welcome all participants regardless of location as long as you currently live in the Netherlands.
 However, if you are joining us from out of town, please be aware that you are responsible for any associated expenses.

-Our team will be looking at all the entries after the deadline and will let applicants know on Wednesday, October 9.
+Our team will be looking at all the entries after the deadline and will respond to all applicants by July 24th.
 If you haven’t heard from us by then it might be because we have the incorrect contact details for you, so please reach out to us at email@example.com.

 If you missed the deadline but feel passionately about your idea, please reach out to us at firstname.lastname@example.org.
 We’ll evaluate this on a case-by-case basis.

 Yes, but consider refining your original idea or submit something else entirely that will be in line with the theme this year.

 Members of TEDxAmsterdamWomen’s curatorial team will be reviewing all applications and videos.
 In addition, we will post all pitches online via diverse social media channels.
 The audience will be allowed to select their favourite via public voting on social media.
-On Talent Night, after hearing all the talks and audience input (public voting will be available), our jury will make a decision.
+On Talent Night, after hearing all the talks and audience input (public voting will be available), our jury will make a final decision.

-We are welcoming of all humans regardless of gender identity.
+We welcome all people regardless of gender identity.
 TEDxAmsterdamWomen specifically focuses on the unique way in which women and those who identify as women contribute to the world and women’s issues, spoken from the perspective of all genders.
 We are looking for ideas that reflect this.